Angela Borgia: Marriage and descendants

-On December 6, 1506, Lucretia Borgia had Angela married off to Alessandro Pio di Savoia, lord of Sassuolo.
-The wedding took place in Ferrara, with dancing and comedy coinciding with the Carnival.Carnival in December??

-From this marriage the following children were born:

-Gilbert (1508–1554), who married the illegitimate daughter of Cardinal Ippolito d'Este, Elisabetta or Isabella.

-Camilla, a nun of the convent of San Bernardino of Ferrara.
+On December 6, 1506, Lucretia Borgia had Angela married off to Alessandro Pio of Savoia, lord of Sassuolo.
+The wedding took place in Ferrara, with dancing and comedy coinciding with the Carnival.
+From this marriage the following children were born: Gilbert (1508–1554), who married the illegitimate daughter of Cardinal Ippolito d'Este, Elisabetta.
+Camilla Alessandra, a nun of the convent of San Bernardino of Ferrara.
 Eleonora, a nun of the convent of San Bernardino of Ferrara.